FANzhaoxin666/zhaoxin-team/_members/d_songzhi - 副本 (2).md

 ---

 Tianyu.Zhang is currently an algorithm developer of Zhaoxin team.
-He studies undergraduate at PKU.
+He is an undergraduate student in PKU.